bitwarden/help/_articles/miscellaneous/cli.md

        bw get template folder
 2. Edit the JSON template with the values you want to use for that object.
 3. Base 64 encode the JSON string.
-You can use the `encode` command included with the CLI and pipe in the JSON string from stdin:
+You can [use the `encode` command](#encode) included with the CLI and pipe in the JSON string from stdin:

        echo '{"name":"My Folder"}' | bw encode
 4. Create the item:

        bw create folder eyJuYW1lIjoiTXkgRm9sZGVyIn0=

 The `create` command can also receive encoded JSON as stdin.
-A complete example, using `jq` to update a template's JSON (see more working with JSON below), may look something like this:
+A complete example, using `jq` to update a template's JSON (see more about [working with JSON](#working-with-json) below), may look something like this:

     bw get template folder | jq '.name = "My Folder"' | bw encode | bw create folder